KeXen1/Student-Performance-ML-Project/README.md

 ## Overview

-This project develops a machine learning system to **predict student academic performance early in the semester** using limited initial data such as attendance, study time, and early grades.
+This project develops a machine learning system to predict student academic performance early in the semester using limited initial data such as attendance, study time, and early grades.

-Unlike traditional models that rely on complete datasets, this approach focuses on **early indicators** to identify students at risk of poor performance, enabling timely intervention and improved academic outcomes.
+Unlike traditional models that rely on complete datasets, this approach focuses on early indicators to identify students at risk of poor performance, enabling timely intervention and improved academic outcomes.

 ---

-## 🎯 Objectives
+## Objectives

 * Predict final student performance (low, medium, high)
-* Use only **early-semester features**
+* Use only early-semester features
 * Identify students at risk of failure
 * Analyze which factors most influence academic success

 ---

-## 📂 Project Structure
+## Repository Structure

 ```
 Student-Performance-ML/